E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Model and optimization parameters

 \paragraph{Diffusion Model} We use 100 timesteps $t\in [0,1]$ for our diffusion processes, the $\be$ parametrization, and the modified cosine scheduler for $\alpha_t$, as presented in main Section~\ref{sec:Method}.
 The conditional scale for the classifier-free guidance was kept to $\beta=2$ during the generation phase, for our main results (unless explicitly mentioned otherwise).

 \paragraph{Optimization} We optimize the $\mathcal{L}_\mathrm{simple}$ objective using Adam optimizer with $8 \cdot 10 ^{-5}$ learning rate and (0.9, 0.99) for the Adam's $\beta$ parameters.
-The models are trained using batch sizes of 32 and 64, for GEOM and QM9 datasets, respectively.
+The models are trained using batch sizes of 32 and 64, for GEOM-Drugs and QM9 datasets, respectively.

-\paragraph{U-Net} We use a three-dimensional adaptation of the U-Net employed by \cite{denoising-diffusion}.
-For both GEOM and QM9 datasets, we use the same hyperparameters, except for the batch size.
+\paragraph{U-Net} We use a three-dimensional adaptation of the U-Net employed by \citep{denoising-diffusion}.
+For both GEOM-Drugs and QM9 datasets, we use the same hyperparameters, except for the batch size.
 The architecture consists of three U-Net layers, with linear attention for each resolution level, except the last one, which uses full attention.
-Its initial convolution converts the 8 and 11 channels (for QM9 and GEOM datasets, respectively), into a hidden representation of $\mathbb{R}^{128 \times H \times W \times D}$, which is halved for each of the $H, W, D$ dimensions, while its channel size is multiplied by 1, 2, and 3.
+Its initial convolution converts the 8 and 11 channels (for QM9 and GEOM-Drugs datasets, respectively), into a hidden representation of $\mathbb{R}^{128 \times H \times W \times D}$, which is halved for each of the $H, W, D$ dimensions, while its channel size is multiplied by 1, 2, and 3.

 \paragraph{Resources} For the QM9 experiments, we use four A100 GPUs (40GB memory version) for 180 hours, and 1.2 million iterations (or about 780 epochs).
-On the GEOM dataset, we used the same four A100 GPUs for 330 hours and trained our explicit H GEOM model for 1.32 million iterations (6 epochs), and our implicit one for 1.2 million iterations (5.5 epochs).
+On the GEOM-Drugs dataset, we used the same four A100 GPUs for 330 hours and trained our explicit H GEOM-Drugs model for 1.32 million iterations (6 epochs), and our implicit one for 1.2 million iterations (5.5 epochs).